Ivanka Trump used personal email for government business

 When President Trump defeated Democrat Hillary Clinton in 2016, he attached the moniker “Crooked Hillary” to her, in significant part because of the former first lady’s email practices.

-Peter Mirijanian, a spokesman for Ms. Trump ethics lawyer Abbe Lowell, confirmed the report to the Post but said her email practices did not resemble Mrs. Clinton’s.
+The White House referred requests for comment to Ivanka Trump’s attorney, Abbe Lowell.
+In a statement, Peter Mirijanian, a spokesman for Mr. Lowell, said Ms. Trump occasionally used her private email before she was briefed on the rules.

+He said none of her messages contained classified information.
+More than 100 of Mrs. Clinton’s emails did contain classified information.

-“While transitioning into government, after she was given an official account but until the White House provided her the same guidance they had given others who started before she did, Ms. Trump sometimes used her personal account, almost always for logistics and scheduling concerning her family,” Mr. Mirijanian said in a statement.
+“While transitioning into government, after she was given an official account but until the White House provided her the same guidance they had given others who started before she did, Ms. Trump sometimes used her personal account, almost always for logistics and scheduling concerning her family,” he said in a statement.

-He added that Ms. Trump has since turned over all her government-related emails to federal officials for archiving.
+Mr. Mirijanian said Ms. Trump turned over all her government-related emails several months ago so they could be archived with other White House records.
+Tens of thousands of Mrs. Clinton’s emails were deleted during a congressional investigation.

-“Ms. Trump did not create a private server in her house or office, no classified information was ever included, the account was never transferred at Trump Organization, and no emails were ever deleted,” he wrote.
+“Ms. Trump did not create a private server in her house or office, no classified information was ever included, the account was never transferred at Trump Organization, and no emails were ever deleted,” Mr. Mirijanian said.

-Allies of Hillary Clinton, who was investigated for using a private email server while Secretary of State, immediately called on House Democrats to investigate the matter when they take over the majority in January.
+Allies of Mrs. Clinton immediately called on House Democrats to investigate the matter when they take over the majority in January.

 Philippe Reines, Mrs. Clinton’s former spokesman, said on Twitter that White House Chief of Staff John F. Kelly “must be compelled to explain to Congress why Ivanka & Jared’s security clearances were granted on a permanent basis despite their email practices being known at that time to the White House as running afoul of security requirements.”

-Jared Kushner, Ms. Trump’s husband, is also an adviser to President Trump.
+Mr. Kushner, Ms. Trump’s husband, is also an adviser to President Trump.

 The Washington Times Comment Policy